About Praxis II Test

 The passing standards have been specified by the individual states and the licensing authorities.
 ETS has not specified any scores as the minimum scores for passing any of the Praxis II tests.
 Therefore, you need to check the state requirements to find the minimum scores that you need to achieve for passing the tests.

 - Score Report:

-ETS rewards you with the ROE (Recognition of Excellence) award if your Praxis II scores lie in the range of scores that were earned by the top 15 percent of Praxis II test-takers in the past.
+ETS rewards you with the ROE (Recognition of Excellence) award if your test scores lie in the range of scores that were earned by the top 15 percent of test-takers in the past.
 The ROE award is not applicable for all Praxis II tests.
 The indication of whether you have earned the ROE will be displayed in your score report.

-There is no negative marking in the Praxis II tests.
+There is no negative marking in the Praxis II.
 In other words, you do not lose any marks for an incorrect answer.
 Therefore, you can make an educated guess if you are not sure about the answer in the multiple-choice questions.

 - More Information about Praxis II Scoring:

-The document, ‘Understanding Your Praxis Scores’, available at the official website of ETS, contains a description of the probable score ranges for each Praxis II test along with detailed information about Praxis II scoring.
+The document,‘Understanding Your Praxis Scores’, available at the official website of ETS, contains a description of the probable score ranges for each test along with detailed information about Praxis II scoring.

 Preparing for the Praxis II TestsPraxis II tests have to be taken as the last obstacle in your career as a certified teacher.
 The questions asked in the tests evaluate various abilities of the test-taker related to teaching skills and subject knowledge.
 This calls for an intensive test preparation schedule, without which you will be unable to pass the tests.
 Therefore, there is a need to make the best use of the available materials for preparing for the tests.
 A host of such prep materials can be found on the official website.
 Utilize the prep materials to their optimum level and you are bound to clear the tests with flying colors!